-RICS has recently published Practical considerations for RICS valuers operating in the USA.
+RICS publishes guidance for valuers operating in the US

 This practice information offers an overview of the measures that chartered valuation surveyors relocating to the US from other parts of the world need to take to provide real-estate valuations there.